 Dual-flush toilets have been fitted in all of the bathrooms.
+A proposal has been put forward for the replacement of all taps in the public areas of the building with automatic shut-off units.

-A water meter is not currently fitted to the centre - one will be installed by May 2013, however.
-For the purposes of calculation, we estimated the water usage for 2012/13 to be similar to that of a medium-sized café.
+A water meter was not fitted as part of the original build in 2011, so for the purposes of calculation, we estimated the water usage for 2012/13 to be similar to that of a medium-sized café.
+Water consumption has been properly metered for the following years to date.